Eat your way to healthy skin

 The vitamin C content in kiwis can also help to boost your production of collagen, a key structural protein which can promote elasticity and prevent wrinkles.
-Unfortunately, as we age our production of collagen can fall so a kiwi or two could be particularly useful if you’re looking to tackle the sings of premature ageing or even if you’re looking to boost the healthy process of certain blemishes!
+Unfortunately, as we age our production of collagen can fall so a kiwi or two could be particularly useful if you’re looking to tackle the signs of premature ageing or even if you’re looking to boost the healthy process of certain blemishes!

-My top tip: We know that eating fruit and veg is good for us, but eating a "rainbow" of fruit and vegetables is especially good for our skin.
+My top tip: We know that eating fruit and veg is good for us, but eating a "rainbow" of fruit and vegetables are especially good for our skin.
 That’s why, if kiwis don’t appeal to you, you could try other vitamin C-rich foods like blueberries, strawberries, grapes, apples or papaya.
-However, if life gets in the way and I'm unable access as much fruit and veg as I like, I top up with A.Vogel's Nature C made from acerola cherry and other fruits rich in natural vitamin C.
+However, if life gets in the way and I'm unable to access as much fruit and veg as I like, I top up with A.Vogel's Nature C made from acerola cherry and other fruits rich in natural vitamin C.

 3 – Bananas

 When it comes to keeping your skin healthy, it’s extremely important that you consider your digestive system.
 If your normal exit route for toxins to leave the body is blocked, then toxins try to leave the body via the skin in the form of spots.
 For me personally, an outbreak of spots is not my favourite way of reliving my teenage years!